- About us

 - Your donations create a lasting legacy

 - Support us

 Funding for specific locations, groups or nationalities

 Full-time international students, who are experiencing unexpected financial problems in the final stages of their course in Britain, can apply for grants of between £500 and £800.
 Grants are made irrespective of gender, religion or race.

-If you are a Scottish student (or a student with Scottish parentage), and have lived within 35 miles of Charing Cross for 2 years prior to the course starting date, you may qualify for a grant towards your studies in London.
-ScotsCare are unable to fund postgraduate courses.
+If you are a Scottish student (or a student with Scottish parentage), and have lived within 35 miles of Charing Cross for two years prior to the course starting date, you may qualify for a grant towards your studies in London.
+ScotsCare is unable to fund postgraduate courses.